alexisdpc/algo-trading-API/README.md

 ![image](https://github.com/alexisdpc/algo-trading-API/assets/124795834/109b86ec-2536-4a10-b9a3-caf0dc63e9a4)

-## DUNE analytics and ETH transaction fees
+## DUNE Analytics and ETH transaction fees

 Here we provide an example query to obtain the total base and priority fees by block.